 As a result, our exposure to domestic-facing equities remains concentrated in high quality businesses that we would expect to outperform in a challenged economic environment, and duration in bond holdings is carefully managed.
 We are, however, cognisant of the risk of a more positive outcome - a high road scenario in which tangible evidence of real execution by government translates into better operating conditions for domestic businesses, as well as the buying of financial assets by foreign investors who have largely sat on the sidelines until now.
+Consequently, we have increased the allocation to SA equity slightly during the quarter.
 Within the domestic equity allocation, we continue to carry meaningful exposure to the banks where valuations remain reasonable but should respond in a geared fashion to such a scenario.
-Within the domestic fixed income allocation, we continue to hold an investment in ILBs which offer attractive real yields and protection against higher-than-expected inflation in a low road scenario, but also to fixed rate bonds (both government and corporates) which despite their strong run still screen attractively in a global context should the high road scenario eventuate.
-We have also elected to increase the currency lock in the Fund to reduce sensitivity to any further potential rand strength, reducing gross offshore asset exposure from 40% to an effective 33% offshore currency exposure.
+Within the domestic fixed income allocation, we continue to hold an investment in ILBs that offer attractive real yields and protection against higher-than-expected inflation in a low road scenario, but also to fixed-rate bonds (both government and corporates) which, despite their strong run, still screen attractively in a global context should the high road scenario eventuate.
+We have also elected to increase the currency lock in the Fund to reduce sensitivity to any further potential rand strength, reducing gross offshore asset exposure from 43% to an effective 36% offshore currency exposure.